What Causes Flying Ants in Your House

 Not all ants have wings.
 Only flying ants which are close to the reproduction process and termites have wings.
 Flying ants have tiny hind wings and broader forewings, whereas termites have same-sized wings.
 Therefore, if you see different-sized wings, then it is flying ant's wings.

 Termites are well known for eating woods, whereas flying ants make their shelter in wooden furniture, but they don't eat woods.
 Termites fully eat wooden furniture, by cutting with their teeth, they damage wooden furniture.
 But ants and various species of ants do not eat woods.
 They eat what usually another ant eats.

 Several signs give you alerts of termites’ deposition in your house.
 If you see same sized wings here and there in your house, mostly around wooden furniture, then it is termites.
 On the other hand, you can see ants where you store your food items.

 5- Wheel Of Life: -

 If you pay serious observation to both insect’s life cycles, you will find clear differences.
 Termite has three phases in their life, which are egg, larva stage, and adult phase.
-Whereas, ants have four phases during their whole life, which include egg, larva, pupa, and the adult stage.
-In their wheel of life male or worker, ants can live for few days, but queen ants can live for years.
+Whereas ants have four phases during their whole life, which include egg, larva, pupa, and the adult stage.
+In their wheel of life, male or worker, ants can live for a few days, but queen ants can live for years.

-When the mating time arrives, in the ant’s lifecycle, the male partner’s dies after mating with female ants, but after mating both male and female termites survive and stay together in the same colony.
+When the mating time arrives in the ant’s lifecycle, the male partner dies after mating with female ants, but after mating, both male and female termites survive and stay together in the same colony.

-Here in this piece of the discussion, we have compiled plenty of features regarding the flying ants that enter your home to make their own house.
+Here in this discussion piece, we have compiled plenty of features regarding the flying ants that enter your home to make their own house.
 They can be the reason for damages to your home's wall as well as furniture.
 So stay safe from their attack.
-If needed please take the help of professionals.
+If needed, please take the help of professionals.